maulidan15/E-Book/README.md

 An e-book is a digital version of a book designed for electronic devices.
 It allows readers to access content on devices like smartphones or tablets.
 E-books offer convenience, portability, and often include interactive features for an enhanced reading experience.

 # Description:
-Sign-Up Page
+Sign-Up Page,
-Sign-In Page
+Sign-In Page,
-Main Page
+Main Page,
-Profile Page
+Profile Page,
-Re-Password Page
+Re-Password Page,
-Book Type Page
+Book Type Page,
-Reader Page
+Reader Page.

 1. Account registration.
 2. Have a login account.